mxmxmx333/ft-transcendence/README.md

 2) Start Vault (dev profile)
 - Seeds config and dev certs, runs single‑node Vault with UI: `make start-vault-dev`
-- Reset dev Vault: `make vault-dev-re`
+- Reset dev Vault: `make vault-dev-re` (note that you will have to run this from time to time in the dev setup if certs outdate)

 3) Start all dev servers
 - `npm run dev` runs:
   - Auth, Game, API Gateway, Live Chat, AI Opponent (Fastify + tsx watch)
   - Frontend Vite dev server on `https://localhost:5173`
 - The SPA proxies `/api`, `/socket.io`, `/uploads` to the gateway at `https://localhost:3000`.

-4) Build frontend (when needed)
-- `npm run build:frontend` outputs to `services/web-application-firewall/html`.

-Notes
-- Services auto‑enable HTTPS if `server.key/server.crt/ca.crt` exist under their `certs` dir; otherwise they run without HTTPS in development.
-- The Gateway also serves `/uploads/` statically, and the Nginx edge exposes `/uploads/avatars/` to the browser.

 ## Configuration
 Environment (`ft_transcendence/.env`)